HarryNguyenUSYD/roomdle/README.md

 chore: repository and project initialization

 Generated new Next.js project using `npm create next-app@latest`, and created `README.md`.
 Have not made any changes to the template project yet.

+## Week 2:

+feat: set up webpage layout and created placeholders

+Created dedicated files and directories for future work.
+All the visuals are currently only placeholders, but will be changed in the upcoming weeks.
+Placeholders are created for both desktop and mobile version.

+Only the front-end has been worked on.
+Back-end tasks remain untouched.